BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 ```

 Code objects are used to describe code both in functions and in
-modules and that's why we have fields like `argCount` in there.
+modules, and that's why we have fields like `argCount` in there.
 The
 format for marshalling a code object is:

 1. Type: the character `c`.
 This will tell the `marshal` parser that a